intarchboard/program-rfced-future/draft-saintandre-rfced-model.md

 No CONCERN should ever come as a surprise to the RSWG.

 10. If a CONCERN exists, discussion will take place within the RSWG.
-Again, all RSAB members MUST participate.
+Again, all RSAB members are expected to participate.
-11. If all CONCERN positions are addressed, then the proposal is approved.
+11. A proposal without any CONCERN positions is approved.
-Again, if substantial changes have been made, an additional call for community input should be made.
+If substantial changes have been made in order to address CONCERN positions, an additional call for community input might be necessary.
 12. If, after a suitable period of time, any CONCERN positions remain, a formal vote of the RSAB is taken.
 If a majority of RSAB members vote to approve, the proposal is approved.
 Otherwise, it is returned to